 Hearing a C63 doesn’t make you think of engine power or F1-like performance.
 The AMG Black simply sounds evil, like it smoked for the past 50 years and now it’s up to no good, roaming the streets with mischief on its mind.

-A decent naturally aspired 6.3-liter provides 517 horsepower, 620 pound-feet of torque, and enough nightmare fuel to last for a whole month.
+A decent naturally aspired 6.3-liter provides 517 hp, 620 pound-feet of torque (840 Nm), and enough nightmare fuel to last for a whole month.

 The iconic car manufacturer has never built a prim and proper model but the Aventador is as close as Lamborghini gets to creating a subdued vehicle.
 Powered by a vociferous 6.5-liter V-12, the Lambo sounds like a bee on steroids which is somehow underwhelming considering the car manufacturer’s reputation and the Aventador’s dashing exterior looks.